tylertitsworth/5th-age-srd/Classes/Druid.md

 ##### Adventurer Feat

-When you score a critical hit, you heal hit points equal to your level + your Wisdom modifier (double your Wisdom modifier at 5th level; triple it at 8th level).
+When you score a critical hit, you heal hit points equal to your level + your Wisdom modifier, double your Wisdom modifier at champion tier, and triple it at epic tier.

 ##### Champion Feat